| 1300 |

 of the Bible.
 Wycliffe expelled from Oxford because

-of his opposition to Church doctrines.
-A later version
+of his opposition to Church doctrines and his views

 of the Wycliffite Bible follows in 1388.